 But why?
 I have tinkered around in Instagram on an iPod Touch and found it a bit lacking in comparison to other camera filter apps.
 It's one thing to use a filter app when you are trying to be creative or artistic, but many of the photos I see from Instagram are of people at a party, or a restaurant.
 Why do these pictures need to look like they were taken in 1977?
 There are no bell-bottoms, nor tie-dye shirts in sight!

-Photo of my great-grandmother in the early 1920's
+Photo of my great-grandmother in the early 1920's using what was, at that time, new technology |

 This is the issue I see with adding a filter to a photograph.
 When you look at the picture above, you know it's old.
 You can tell, because of the clothes, the car, it's black and white, and ever so slightly out of focus.
 You can easily picture in your mind, Bonnie and Clyde, dirt roads, small towns, prohibition, etc. True vintage pictures have a certain nostalgia to them that no filter can capture.
 What can you picture with the photo below?